School of Management: Undergraduate Programs

 - Associate Professors: M. Kroumova (chairperson)

 - Assistant Professors: J. Bienstock, R. Mittal, R. Nowak

 Department of Hospitality Management Studies

-- Associate Professors: A. Fairbairn, R. Koenig (chairperson), J. Murdy
+- Associate Professors: R. Koenig (chairperson), J. Murdy

 - Assistant Professor: J. Dunne

 Also includes the discipline of quantitative methods, and the academic programs in entrepreneurial studies and international business studies